seanpmaxwell/jet-schema/README.md

 ## Configuring settings <a name="configuring-settings"></a>

 Validator-functions can be used alone or within a **settings-object**, which enables you to do more than just validate an object property.
-Settings can be configured at the **global-level** (so you don't have to configure them for every new schema) or when a schema is initialized (**local-level**).
+Settings can be configured at the **shared-level** (so you don't have to configure them for every new schema) or when a schema is initialized (**local-level**).

 Settings object overview:
 ```typescript